Types of Pronouns

 • We had a problem.
 I have told you about that.

 • We had so many problems.
-Everyone was known about those.
+Everyone knew those.

 Indefinite Pronouns